SimonDosda/SimonDosda.github.io/_posts/2021-05-31-screenshots-ubuntu .markdown

 I find this particularly useful when I want to show a feature or a bug that occurs after an action like a click.
 For instance to show the features of _Flameshot_ as I did in the first part of this article!

-To do so my go-to guy is [_Peek_](https://github.com/phw/peek).
-Peek is a really simple tool that does one thing, recording animated GIFs of your screen, and does it well.
+To do so my go-to guy is [Peek](https://github.com/phw/peek). _Peek_ is a really simple tool that does one thing, recording animated GIFs of your screen, and does it well.

 Here is a _Peek_ recording another _Peek_ recording my screen, a _Peek-ception_! 😅